7.7 Conflict Resolution

 Application to Nursing

-It may be appropriate to use an accommodating approach when one of the nurses on your team has a challenging patient who is taking up a lot of time and effort.
-By being situationally aware and noticing the nurse has been involved in that patient’s room for a long period of time, you offer to provide task assistance in an effort to provide mutual support.
+It may be appropriate to use an accommodating approach when one of the nurses on your team has a challenging client who is taking up a lot of time and effort.
+By being situationally aware and noticing the nurse has been involved in that client’s room for a long period of time, you offer to provide task assistance in an effort to provide mutual support.
 You are aware this will increase your workload for a short period of time, but it will assist your colleague and promote a strong team.
-However, the accommodating approach is no longer appropriate if the nurse continues to expect you to cover their tasks after the situation has been resolved.[18]
+However, the accommodating approach is no longer appropriate if the nurse continues to expect you to cover their tasks after the situation has been resolved.[23]

 Compromising Approach